Kevin Owens and Sami Zayn: History

-Ring of Honor
+Ring of Honor (2007–2012)

-El Generico and Kevin Steen debuted in Ring of Honor as a team losing to The Briscoe Brothers on February 17, 2007.
-On April 14, Mark Briscoe returned in the middle of his brother Jay's and Erick Stevens match against Kevin Steen and El Generico; Mark was beaten up by the duo and was pinned by Steen.
-On May 11, Kevin Steen (as a heel) and El Generico (as a face) defeated Jason Blade and Eddie Edwards.
+Kevin Steen and El Generico debuted in Ring of Honor as a team losing to the Briscoe Brothers on February 17, 2007.
+On April 14, Mark Briscoe returned in the middle of the match between his brother Jay and Erick Stevens against Steen and Generico; Mark was beaten up by the duo and was pinned by Steen.
+On May 11, Steen (as a heel) and Generico (as a face) defeated Jason Blade and Eddie Edwards.

-At Respect is Earned in a dark match, Kevin Steen and El Generico defeated The Irish Airborne (Jake Crist and Dave Crist), Pelle Primeau and Mitch Franklin and Jimmy Rave and Adam Pearce with Shane Hagadorn in a Tag Team Scramble match.
-That same night Kevin Steen and El Generico brawled with the Briscoe Brothers ending with Mark Briscoe suffering a mild concussion from a steel chair shot.
-At Driven, The Briscoe Brothers defeated Kevin Steen and El Generico to retain the ROH World Tag Team Championship.
-Steen and Generico then suffered losses to the Briscoes at Caged Rage in a Steel Cage match, Manhattan Mayhem II in a two out of three falls match and Man Up in a ladder match.
+At Respect is Earned in a dark match, Steen and Generico defeated The Irish Airborne (Jake Crist and Dave Crist), Pelle Primeau and Mitch Franklin and Jimmy Rave and Adam Pearce with Shane Hagadorn in a Tag Team Scramble match.
+That same night, Steen and Generico brawled with the Briscoe Brothers, ending with Mark Briscoe suffering a mild concussion from a steel chair shot.
+At Driven, the Briscoe Brothers defeated Steen and Generico to retain the ROH World Tag Team Championship.
+Steen and Generico then suffered losses to the Briscoes at Caged Rage in a Steel Cage match, at Manhattan Mayhem II in a two out of three falls match and at Man Up in a ladder match.
 Their only tag team win over the Briscoes was at Death Before Dishonor V Night 1 in a non title Boston Street Fight.

 On June 6, 2008, Steen and Generico participated in the one night tournament to crown new ROH World Tag Team Champions.
-They defeated Go Shiozaki and ROH World Champion Nigel McGuiness in the first round and Chris Hero and Adam Pearce in the second round before losing to Jimmy Jacobs and Tyler Black in the finals.
-On September 19, 2008, Steen and Generico defeated Jacobs and Black to win the ROH World Tag Team Championship.
+They defeated Go Shiozaki and ROH World Champion Nigel McGuiness in the first round and Chris Hero and Pearce in the second round before losing to Jimmy Jacobs and Tyler Black in the finals.
+On September 19, Steen and Generico defeated Jacobs and Black to win the ROH World Tag Team Championship.
 They later lost the Championship to The American Wolves (Davey Richards and Eddie Edwards).

-On December 19, 2009 at Final Battle 2009, ROH's first live pay-per-view, after a loss to The Young Bucks, Steen turned heel by attacking El Generico.
-Steen and Generico's feud ended a year later on December 18, 2010, at Final Battle 2010, where Generico defeated Steen in an unsanctioned Fight Without Honor, where he put his mask on the line against Steen's Ring of Honor career.
+On December 19, 2009, at Final Battle 2009, ROH's first live pay-per-view, after a loss to The Young Bucks (Matt Jackson and Nick Jackson), Steen turned heel by attacking Generico.
+Steen and Generico's feud ended a year later on December 18, 2010, at Final Battle 2010, where Generico defeated Steen in an unsanctioned Fight Without Honor match, where he put his mask on the line against Steen's Ring of Honor career.

 December 16, 2012 marked the final battle between Steen and Generico in Ring of Honor.
-At Final Battle 2012, the 4th Ladder War match took place at the Hammerstein Ballroom in New York City.
-What ended up being Generico's final match in Ring of Honor, Generico came up short against Steen after Steen hit the Package Piledriver on a ladder contraption built throughout the match by both competitors.
+At Final Battle 2012, the fourth Ladder War match took place at the Hammerstein Ballroom in New York City.
+What ended up being Generico's final match in Ring of Honor, Generico came up short against Steen after Steen hit the package piledriver on a ladder contraption built throughout the match by both competitors.